-- American Society of Addiction Medicine (ASAM) assessment
+- · American Society of Addiction Medicine (ASAM) assessment

 - Substance Abuse Intake Assessment

 - Therapy (couple, individual, family)

 - Psychiatric evaluation and medication services

 - Linkage to residential treatment as needed

-Anger Management EBP - Well Supported Class that helps individuals identify

-7 anger Management LBI Well Supported triggers for anger and deal with emotions

-that may lead to reoffending or relapse.

-The curriculum includes coping skills to

-address specific behaviors.

-CORE Emerging Proctice

-CORE Emerging Practice The program combines the ideas of

-change and recovery to assist the client

-through the re-entry process.
-Groups

-focus on both mental health struggles and

-substance use issues.

-Courage to Change Promising Practice An interactive journaling system designed

-(C2C) to address the "Big Six" criminogenic

-needs of individuals who are working to

-successfully reintegrate into their

-communities.

-Criminal and Promising Practice A cognitive-behavioral treatment that

-Addictive focuses on distorted core beliefs to change

-Thinking (CAT) criminal and addictive thinking patterns

-(5.11) which lead to re-offending.
-This program

-comes with a corresponding workbook that

-is completed during the course.

-Dialectical Behavioral EBP - Well Supported A comprehensive treatment used to

-Therapy (DBT) LBF - Well Supported address complex mental health problems

-тпетару (ББТ) 1

-Educata Essis 9 EDD Wall Compared and regulate emotions.

-Educate, Equip, & EBP - Well Supported Program offered to parents/caregivers

-Support (EES) raising a child/youth with mental health

-and/or emotional challenges.
-Classes

-provide parents/caregivers with general

-education about children's mental health

-challenges, available supports, and

-community resources.

-Facing Up Emerging Practice Class that provides simple suggestions for

-developing a healthy family environment.

-Allows caregivers opportunities to share

-challenges in a supportive environment

-and discusses how to develop a family

-wellness plan.

-Nurturing Parenting EBP - Well Supported An interactive course that helps individuals

-] better understand their role as a parent.

-Program aims to enhance self-care,

-empathy, and self-awareness among

-participants.

-Seeking Safety EBP - Well Supported Counseling model that addresses trauma

-Seeking Salety LBI = Well Supported •

-and/or post-traumatic stress disorder (PTSD)

-· /

-and addiction exploring the relationship

-between the two.
-The curriculum teaches

-safe

-coping skills and addresses socialization.
+Program Curriculum Evidence-Based Rating Brief Program Description Anger Management EBP - Well Supported Class that helps individuals identify triggers for anger and deal with emotions that may lead to reoffending or relapse.
+The curriculum includes coping skills to address specific behaviors.
+CORE Emerging Practice The program combines the ideas of change and recovery to assist the client through the re-entry process.
+Groups focus on both mental health struggles and substance use issues.
+Courage to Change (C2C) Promising Practice An interactive journaling system designed to address the "Big Six" criminogenic needs of individuals who are working to successfully reintegrate into their communities.
+Criminal and Addictive Thinking (CAT) Promising Practice A cognitive-behavioral treatment that focuses on distorted core beliefs to change criminal and addictive thinking patterns which lead to re-offending.
+This program comes with a corresponding workbook that is completed during the course.

+Dialectical Behavioral Therapy (DBT) EBP - Well Supported A comprehensive treatment used to address complex mental health problems and regulate emotions.
+Educate, Equip, & Support (EES) EBP - Well Supported Program offered to parents/caregivers raising a child/youth with mental health and/or emotional challenges.
+Classes provide parents/caregivers with general education about children's mental health challenges, available supports, and community resources.
+Facing Up Emerging Practice Class that provides simple suggestions for developing a healthy family environment.
+Allows caregivers opportunities to share challenges in a supportive environment and discusses how to develop a family wellness plan.
+Nurturing Parenting EBP - Well Supported An interactive course that helps individuals better understand their role as a parent.
+Program aims to enhance self-care, empathy, and self-awareness among participants.
+Seeking Safety EBP - Well Supported Counseling model that addresses trauma and/or post-traumatic stress disorder (PTSD) and addiction exploring the relationship between the two.
+The curriculum teaches safe coping skills and addresses socialization.
 Triple P (Parenting) EBP - Well Supported Program that teaches parents how to reframe current thoughts and behaviors into new and productive ways in order to support positive changes for the family unit.
 Wellness and Empowerment in Life and Living Well (WELL) Emerging Practice Series of classes that address continuing wellness in all aspects of life.
 Through sharing of personal experiences, connections are made to strengthen each participant's support system.
 Wellness Recovery Action Plan (WRAP) EBP - Well Supported A personalized wellness and recovery approach that helps individuals monitor uncomfortable and distressing feelings and behaviors.
 Program teaches that utilizing a planned response can assist individuals in reducing, modifying, or eliminating such feelings.

-Anticipated changes to Laura's Law Program: RUHS-BH anticipates program growth as the community learns more about the program through our media and marketing outreach including department social media platforms such as Facebook, Instagram, etc. There have been (12) individuals referred to the Laura's Law program in Riverside County.
+Anticipated changes to Laura's Law Program: RUHS-BH anticipates program growth as the community learns more about the program through our media and marketing outreach including department social media platforms such as Facebook, Instagram, etc. There have been (12)

+individuals referred to the Laura's Law program in Riverside County.
 Over time, we expect the number of individuals referred and treated with the assisted outpatient treatment program to be around 100 individuals.
 Hence, we anticipate additional staffing positions will be required to ensure caseloads of 10:1 to meet the time and commitment demands to assist individuals in AOT.